Kim Kurniawan: PSS Sleman

 Kurniawan in early 2021, before the pre-season Piala Menpora tournament, decided to join PSS Sleman.
 His main reason was to reunite with coach Dejan Antonic and brother-in-law Irfan Bachdim, who both joined the up-and-coming Liga 1 club for the 2020 season that abruptly ended due to the COVID-19 pandemic.
+Kurniawan made his PSS Sleman debut in a pre-season tournament 2021 Menpora Cup against Madura United on 23 March 2021.
+On 5 September 2021, Kurniawan made his league debut for PSS Sleman, playing as a starter in a 1–1 draw over Persija Jakarta.
+He captained his team for the first time, in a match against Bali United on 27 October.